swiftlang/swift-evolution/proposals/NNNN-swift-style-guide-and-formatter.md

 guidelines.
 Its purpose is to answer the following existential
 question:

-> Should the Swift language adopt an official style guide and
+> Should the Swift language adopt a set of code style guidelines
-> formatting tool?
+> and a formatting tool?

-If the answer to this is "yes", then a **subsequent proposal** will be pitched to discuss and ratify an official style guide.
+If the answer to this is "yes", then a **subsequent proposal** will be pitched to discuss and ratify those guidelines.

+The proposal authors wish to emphasize that **we are not proposing that users be required or forced** to use a particular set of style conventions.
+The Swift compiler will **not** be changed in any way that would prevent otherwise syntactically valid code from compiling.
+Users who wish to reject the style guidelines and adopt a different style for their own projects are free to do so without the tooling pushing back on that decision.

 ### Formatting Tool